cseanburns/electronic_resource_mgmt/src/07-electronic-access.md

 like a newspaper, or specific areas, like the *Social Science Citation Index* or the *Science Citation Index*.
 Both of these are actual, documented, historical precursors to *Google* and to *Google Scholar*.
 But today, these search engines are erroneously considered source material (e.g, "I found it on Google").
-Few, I think, would have considered a print index as source material, but rather as a **reference** item, since it *referred* users to sources.
+In comparison, we would not have considered a print index as source material, but rather as a **reference** item, since it *referred* users to sources.
 Nowadays, it's all mixed up, but who can blame anyone?

 **Example print indexes**: